 The eligibility of the home loan borrower depends on the following points:

-You can claim this deduction for the Financial Year 2016-17 while filing return by filing the applicable I-T return form and specifying the amount of interest paid in appropriate place.
-You will also need a document from the lender specifying the interest and principal amount paid that you paid.
+The deduction under section 80EE is allowed in computing the total income of the individual for the assessment year beginning on the 1st day of April, 2017 and subsequent assessment years.
+You will also need a document from the lender specifying the interest and the principal amount paid that you paid.
 In addition, you will have to furnish a document from the lender stating the interest and principal amounts on your home loan as well as the amount paid till date.